Procurement of products and services at TNO

 To achieve SRP, the Procurement department has a team of specialists, the SRP Team.
 This team is charged with making sure that the Procurement department is aware of the latest trends and developments, and able to identify new opportunities.
 The SRP Team does this by bringing outside knowledge into TNO and disseminating it within the organisation.
 In addition to their knowledge of SRP, the SRP Team also specialises in TNO's CSR themes.

-In addition, the Procurement department's purchasers and category managers ensure that knowledge regarding SRP is gained throughout the various stages of the procurement process, by conducting market research, for example.
+In addition, the Procurement department’s Procurement Advisors, Category Managers and Supply Chain Managers ensure that knowledge regarding SRP is gained throughout the various stages of the procurement process, by conducting market research, for example.

-SRP requires interdepartmental collaboration (engagement) between multidisciplinary teams.
+SRP requires interdepartmental collaboration (engagement) between multidisciplinary teams and the supply chain.

 Conditions